jrmenzel/vimix_os/docs/build_instructions.md

 ## Build options

-In `MakefileCommon.mk` some options can get selected, e.g. debug vs. release build, 32 vs 64-bit etc.
+In `MakefileCommon.mk` some options can get selected, e.g. debug vs. release build, 32 vs 64-bit etc. Some configs are select-able via the `PLATFORM` variable, e.g. to build for [qemu](run_on_qemu.md).

 ### 32- vs 64-bit